 The following series of photographs illustrate 'Drive Ties' being installed in combination with a number of 'Crack Stitch' bars to restore structural integrity to a wall.
 All existing wall ties will have been located and removed following installation of the remedial ties.

-As an approved specifier and installer of the Thor Helical products we can offer an insurance backed 10 year warranty on Masonry Beam works for a small additional fee through Construction Guarantee Services Limited.
+As an approved specifier and installer of the Thor Helical products we can offer an insurance backed 10 year warranty on Wall Tie works for a small additional fee through Construction Guarantee Services Limited.